-Heart is a pump distributing the blood to the whole body.
-It has a self-exciting muscle which has its own conduction and it is capable for rhythmic pulsations which occur simultaneously.
-It has a regulating center and 4 chambers separated by valves and a septum.
+The heart is a pump distributing the blood to the whole body.
+It has a self-exciting muscle which regulates itself and it is capable of simultaneous rhythmic pulsations.
+It has a regulating center and four chambers separated by valves and a septum.
 The valves control blood flow direction during contractions and septum isolates the right and left circulation.
 These negative and positive pressures are responsible for creating contractions that pump blood throughout the body.

-Heart Valve Surgery is performed with or without chest opening to replace or repair heart valves which are not working correctly.
+Heart Valve Surgery is performed with or without opening up the chest, and works to replace or repair heart valves which are not working correctly.
 The aortic valve and the mitral valve are the most commonly replaced valves.
-The aortic valve separates the left ventricle heart’s main pumping chamber) and the aorta (the major artery that carries blood to patient’s body).
+The aortic valve separates the heart’s left ventricle (the main pumping chamber) and the aorta (the major artery that carries blood to patient’s body).
 The mitral valve separates the left atrium from the left ventricle.

 Heart valve problems make the heart work too hard.
-There can be abnormalities in each of these structures may causes valve problems because of the birth defect, aging or certain diseases.
-Some patients are born with heart valve disease, while others develop it later in time.
-Heart valve disease that develops before birth is called congenital heart valve disease.
-These valves may not have enough tissue flaps, they may be the wrong size or shape, or they may lack an opening through which blood can flow properly.
+There can be abnormalities in heart valves because of birth defects, aging or due to certain diseases.
+Some patients are born with heart valve disease, while others develop it later in life.
+Heart valve diseases that develop before birth are called congenital heart valve diseases.
+Problems associated with heart valves include them not having enough tissue flaps, may be the wrong size or shape, or may lack an opening through which blood can flow properly.

 Heart valves can have three basic kinds of problems: